Relationship Between Controllability Scoring and Optimal Experimental Design: Introduction

 \section{Introduction}

 Assessing the importance of individual state nodes in a dynamical network is a recurring need in control and network science \cite{bof2016role,liu2011controllability, pasqualetti2014controllability, summers2015submodularity}.
 Such assessments inform where to allocate actuation effort, how to prioritize interventions, and how to interpret large-scale models whose state variables may represent heterogeneous quantities.
-Yet, for many networked systems, it remains challenging to produce node-level importance scores that are both physically meaningful and robust to modeling conventions such as coordinate choices.
+Yet, for many networked systems, it remains challenging to produce node-level importance scores that are both physically meaningful and robust to modeling conventions such as coordinate choices or unit rescalings.
 Moreover, if a large-scale network is actuated through a single node, standard Gramian-based controllability metrics can deteriorate rapidly with the system size, making them numerically unreliable even when the system is controllable \cite{baggio2024controllability}.
 This issue affects node-ranking approaches that evaluate each node in isolation using a single actuation model, as in \cite[Section~III-G]{summers2015submodularity}.

 Motivated by this challenge, in our prior work~\cite{sato2022controllability}, we introduced a controllability scoring framework based on a virtual actuation viewpoint and proposed two node-allocation scores: the volumetric controllability score (VCS) and the average-energy controllability score (AECS).
-The core idea is to conceptually attach one virtual input channel to each state node, distribute a fixed actuation resource across these channels, and interpret the resulting optimal allocation on a probability simplex as a normalized node score.
-Subsequent work further developed the theory and applications of this framework by establishing a uniqueness result and demonstrating applicability to human brain networks~\cite{sato2025uniqueness}, and by extending the formulation to accommodate constraints on actuated nodes~\cite{Sato2025}.
+The core idea is to introduce a one-to-one correspondence between state nodes and virtual input channels, distribute a fixed actuation resource across these channels, and interpret the resulting optimal allocation over the probability simplex as a normalized node score.
+Subsequent work established uniqueness properties and demonstrated applicability to human brain networks~\cite{sato2025uniqueness}.
+The formulation was also extended to accommodate constraints on actuated nodes~\cite{Sato2025}.

 The present paper builds on this framework and addresses two conceptual and practical questions: \begin{itemize} \item How does controllability scoring relate to classical approximate optimal experimental design (OED) \cite{harman2024polytope,huan2024optimal, pukelsheim2006optimal,jones2021optimal}, whose modern formulation dates back to the 1950s \cite{elfving1952optimum, kiefer1959optimum}?